 This article analyzes various ways of traversing a collection.
 We pay a particular attention to the most complex and general case of enumerating only a subset of a collection and performing actions that depend on the previously seen elements.
 We also discuss generators such as those in Icon and Python.
 A proposal is made for a convenient generic enumerator, which could be used, for example, in a truly functional database interface.

 This article was originally written in April 2000.
 Its analysis of enumerators has since been researched further and extended to other languages.
-The paper [LL3-enumerators] is the latest presentation on this topic.
+The pages [generators] and [iteratees] are the latest presentations on this topic.
 The proposal for a convenient and generic enumerator first suggested here has been tested in practice.
 We implemented the left-fold enumerator to access (object-)relational databases in a functional way [database-access].
 This interface has been used in a production environment.
 The generic-left-fold-based interface underlies the Collection SRFI.
 It was also used in a TIFF library [TIFF], and even in other languages [nonrec-fold-stream].

 This present article also demonstrates a non-trivial use of call/cc -- to invert a traversal "inside out."
 In this application, call/cc cannot be replaced with a simple throw/catch construction.
 Later on the inversion procedure was extended to the most general enumerator [inversion-src].
 It turns out that with a small modification, we can perform the iteration inversion in languages without first-class continuations, e.g., Haskell [nonrec-fold-stream].